Gyanreyer/react-hover-video-player/docs/CONTRIBUTING.md

 ## I want to update documentation

-All documentation can be found in the `src` directory.
+All documentation can be found in the `docs` directory.

-The documentation site at <https://react-hover-video-player.dev> uses the [VuePress](https://vuepress.vuejs.org/) library to automatically construct a site with pages based on the `README.md` and `CONTRIBUTING.md` files' contents.
+The documentation site at <https://react-hover-video-player.dev> uses [VuePress](https://vuepress.vuejs.org/) to automatically construct a site with pages based on the `README.md` and `CONTRIBUTING.md` files' contents.

 To preview the documentation site locally, run `npm run docs:dev` to serve it at <http://localhost:8080>.

 When committing changes to the README, make sure you use the appropriate commit type and scope.
-Semantic-release normally skips commits of type `docs`, but this can result in the npm package page's README not getting updated to reflect any changes that have been made to it.
+Semantic-release normally skips commits of type `docs`, but this can result in the npm package page's README not getting updated to reflect changes that have been made to it.

-If the main purpose of your commit is to update the README, please use `"docs"` as your commit's type and `"readme"` as the scope; this indicates to semantic-release that the change should be published to the npm package as a patched version.
+If the main purpose of your commit is to update the README, please use `docs` as your commit's type and `readme` as the scope; this indicates to semantic-release that the change should be published to the npm package as a patched version.
+An example commit message might look like `docs(readme): fix typo in readme`.

 ## I want to fix a bug or add a feature